Jclavo/ORtools-python-docker/readme.md

-Template to run python 3.8 in a docker container
+Template to run OR-Tools + python 3.8 in a docker container